 The CRG held its first conference June 10-12, 2016 at Dalhousie University.
 There were approximately 20 participants at this first meeting, including a few students and postdocs.
 There were two excellent plenary talks.
 The first one, on Saturday, was given by Dr. Michael Barnsley who spoken on IFS Theory: inside out and inverse limits.
 Dr. Barnsley was his usual enthusiastic self and inspired all with an overview of iterated function systems (IFS) and their connections with planar tilings.
 Dr. Barnsley is one of the "fathers" of IFS theory and its applications, notably to image compression and processing (he founded a very successful company in this area).
 The second plenary talk, on Sunday, was given by Dr. Robert Devaney who spoke on Cantor and Sierpinski, Julia and Fatou: Crazy Fractal topology in Complex Dynamics.
 Dr. Devaney gave a striking birds-eye view of complex analytic dynamics, showing both the depth of the mathematics as well as the beauty of the resulting images.
-Dr. Devaney is one of the standard textbooks.
+Dr. Devaney is one of the best known researchers in dynamical systems and his book on this topic is one of the standard textbooks.